What is sports medicine?

 Sports Injury Prevention

-While we are proud to help our clients overcome sports injuries, we also want to help prevent them in the first place.
-The science of sports injury prevention has come a long way over the last few decades and we want to share that knowledge and wisdom with our patients.
+Wondering how to prevent sports injuries in the first place?
+The science of sports injury prevention has come a long way over the last few decades and there are quite a few things you can do to prevent them.

 How to Prevent Sports Injuries